gerardmargaux/CLI-Covid-Thesis/README.md

 ```

-4. Install the package
+4. Install the packages
 ```
 pip install -e .
 ```

 5. Use it
 ```
-covid-predictor predict
 covid-predictor collect
+covid-predictor run
 ```

 ## How to use it ?

 You will find several parameters that can be changed in the _config.json_ file before running the code.
-These parameters are the following :
+Note that it is advisable to always run a final data collection before running the prediction model.
+These parameters are the following:

 ### Collection of data :

 * **name** : In this case, the name of the task can be _collection_ or _collect_.

 * **collection** : Refers to the type of collection that should be done.
 Can be _hourly_ to collect Trends data on an hour-by-hour basis, _daily_ to collect data on a day-by-day basis or _minimal_ to do a minimal data collection.
+It is advisable to do minimal data collection.

 * **topics** : List of topics that will be used to collect data.